 ‘Sir Anthony Eden’s Statement to Parliament on 17 December 1942 was followed by much public and Parliamentary discussion in the UK and among the United Nations about what could be done to stop the genocide and had a strong impact on subsequent allied planning for the post-war trials of Nazi leaders.’

-The date marks the historically significant moment when the Allied governments publicly acknowledged that the Holocaust was taking place in continental Europe, as well as one of the first instances of an international commitment being made to combat extreme human rights abuses in foreign dictatorships.
+The date marks the historically significant moment when the Allied governments publicly acknowledged that the Holocaust was taking place in continental Europe.
+Although direct results were not seen straight away, this was also one of the first instances of an international commitment being made to combat extreme human rights abuses in foreign dictatorships.